Justene Hill Edwards

 B.A., Swarthmore College, 2004

-Justene G. Hill is a scholar of African-American history, specializing in the history of slavery in the United States.
+Justene Hill Edwards is a scholar of African-American history, specializing in the history of slavery in the United States.
 Her book project, Black Markets: The Slaves’ Economy and Plantation Capitalism in South Carolina, interrogates the relationship between slave economies and plantation capitalism in South Carolina between the American Revolution and the Civil War.

 Awards & Honors